Justin’s Blog: “The Jog”

 Read More >A Prayer of Obsessive Surrender

-Most of my clients hear from me at some point (when it’s appropriate for me to share) my own personal examples in dealing with obsessive thoughts.
-I have gotten very stuck in obsessive thinking and resultant feelings (and still do some days).
-Born through my own personal trials and individually tailored to clients who want […]
+Most of my clients hear from me at some point (when it’s appropriate for me to share) my examples of dealing with obsessive thoughts.
+I have become stuck in obsessive thinking and its resultant feelings (and still do on some days).
+Born out of my trials and individually tailored to clients who want a Christian […]

 Read More >What is Obsessive Compulsive Disorder & How Is It Treated?